 In the above example the following can be learned about the product mix of P&G

-Product mix Length – 12
+Products mix Length – 12

-Product mix Width – 2
+Products mix Width – 2

-Product mix Depth – 7 in detergents and 5 in shampoos
+Products mix Depth – 7 in detergents and 5 in shampoos

-Source of Image – learnmarketing.net
+Source of Image for our product mixes decisions guide article – learnmarketing.net